Inside Out: New Frontiers in the Comparative Physiology of the Vertebrate Gut

 Carol Bucking York University, Canada

-Erika Eliason University of California at Santa Barbara, USA
+Erika Eliason University of California, Santa Barbara, USA

 Martin Grosell University of Miami, USA